Sreejit7/formbuildr/README.md

 ## Features
 - Render a form with just a config of all the fields needed in the form, with their `label` and `initialValue`.
-- Ability to add custom header and footer *(including the Submit button, don't forget it!)* for the form.
+- Ability to add custom header and footer elements *(including the Submit button, don't forget it!)* for the form.
 - Ability to handle form submission, by passing an `onSubmit` callback prop.
 The callback receives the form state *(an object of form labels as keys and the input value as values)* as an argument.
 - High customizability:
   - Custom **form, form container, inputs & labels**.